For use in preparation of 2022 tax returns

 C. Family, child-care and caregiver deductions and credits

 - Claim your spouse’s or common-law partner’s unused tax credits

-- Claim the spouse or common-law partner amount
+- Claim an amount for supporting a spouse or common-law partner

-- Claim an amount for an eligible dependant
+- Claim an amount for supporting an eligible dependant

 - Child-care expenses